sparticle999/SpaceCompany/README.md

 v0.3.1
 - Added Collapsability for the solar system tab
 - Rebalanced Fusion Reactor and Magmatic Dynamo
+- Rebalanced Tier 3 Machines For Some Resources

 v0.3.0 The Tech Update [Pushed to Beta]
 - Added Sol Scientific Center